dj-nitehawk/MongoDB.Entities/Documentation/wiki/Relationships-Referenced.md

 ### Entity deletion

-if you delete an entity that is referenced as above, all references pointing to that entity are now invalid. as such, `book.MainAuthor.ToEntityAsync()` will then return `null`. the `.ToEntityAsync()` method is described below.
+if you delete an entity that is referenced as above, all references pointing to that entity would then be invalid. as such, `book.MainAuthor.ToEntityAsync()` will then return `null`. the `.ToEntityAsync()` method is described below.

 for example: